-- C.1 Plan, conduct and report on practical laboratory or computational scientific investigations - C.2 Collect, record and analyse data using a variety of suitable techniques comparing real systems with theoretical or computational model predictions as appropriate - C.3 Undertake laboratory investigations in a responsible and safe manner, paying due attention to risk assessment, rights of access, relevant health and safety regulations, and sensitivity to the impact of investigations on the environment and human health - C.4 Critically evaluate and use scientific literature appropriately and cite references correctly - C.5 Identify and work towards targets for personal, academic and career development including commercial awareness and opportunities for enterprise - C.6 Develop an adaptable and flexible approach to study and work - C.7 Develop the skills necessary for self-managed and lifelong learning
+- C.1 Plan, conduct and report on practical laboratory, astronomical observational, theoretical or computational scientific investigations. - C.2 Collect, record and analyse data using a variety of suitable techniques, critically comparing astronomical observations with theoretical or computational model predictions as appropriate. - C.3 Undertake laboratory investigations in a responsible and safe manner, paying due attention to risk assessment, rights of access, relevant health and safety regulations, and sensitivity to the impact of investigations on the environment and human health. - C.4 Critically evaluate and use scientific literature appropriately and cite references correctly. - C.5 Identify and work towards targets for personal, academic and career development including the ethical dimension and commercial awareness and opportunities for enterprise. - C.6 Develop an adaptable, flexible and professional approach to study and work. - C.7 Develop the skills necessary for self-managed and lifelong learning including an opportunity to develop second language skills. - C.8 Prepare a concise, informative and accurate written report with an appropriate treatment of uncertainties and evaluation of significance, based on work carried out during the project, in the style of a scientific paper in a typical research journal in astrophysics and cosmology.